 For all of these reasons and more, taking good, clear photos of your cards is of great importance.

-How to Photograph Baseball Cards
+How to Take Pictures of Baseball Trading Cards

 This is probably a good spot to mention that when photographing cards, the biggest secret is that some of the best “photos” can come from means other than photography, like scanners, etc.